Code-Institute-Submissions/Memory-games/FEATURES.md

     Each side is laid out the same.
 We see an Image of that particular game, which tells the user what game it is about before reading the text, followed by the title (i.e Simon Game) and a short description of what the game is about.

-    - As the screen size gets smaller (tablet and mobile devices), the layout doesn't change as the design still looks good.
+    - For tablet, the layout doesn't change as the design still looks good.
 This section is also completely responsive and each column adjusts to suit the screen size.
-The text size changes slightly depending on the screen size to keep everything looking proportionate.
+The text size changes slightly depending on the display to keep everything looking proportionate.

+    - On mobile, the two games to be selected appear one on top of the other as opposed to side by side, to be much easier to read and more visually pleasing.

 ### Simon Game